Mariya Takeuchi

-Mariya Takeuchi (竹内 まりや, Takeuchi Mariya) is a Japanese singer, songwriter, and record producer.
-With over 16 million records sold, Takeuchi is one of the best-selling music artists in Japan and is deemed an influential figure in City pop, earning the nickname "Queen of City Pop".
-Internationally, her 1985 song "Plastic Love" became a sleeper hit decades later, earning a cult following and becoming credited as the catalyst of the 21st century revival of city pop.
+Mariya Takeuchi (竹内 まりや, Takeuchi Mariya) is a Japanese singer-songwriter and record producer.
+Regarded as the "Queen of City Pop", Takeuchi is one of the best-selling music artists in Japan with over 16 million records sold.
+Internationally, her 1985 song "Plastic Love" became a sleeper hit and the catalyst of the 21st century revival of city pop.

 Takeuchi was born in Taisha, Hikawa district, now the city of Izumo, Shimane, and attended Keio University.
 She signed with RCA in 1978, releasing five albums under the label which appeared on the Oricon Charts, including her chart-topping third effort Love Songs (1980).
 She terminated her contract with RCA in 1981 and announced a temporary hiatus.
 In 1982, she married singer and songwriter Tatsuro Yamashita.
 She signed with Moon Records in 1984, and internationally released her sixth studio album Variety that same year to commercial success.
 She has since released seven more studio albums and one live album.
 All of her works have continued to appear on the Oricon Charts, and since 2001, each one of her albums have topped it.

 Takeuchi has stayed with the Moon record label, working with the different branches since signing in 1984; since 1998, she has also been signed with Warner Music Japan.
 Her single "Inochi no Uta" (いのちの歌), when re-recorded in 2020, made her the oldest Japanese singer to have a single top the Oricon Charts.